Capcom Fighting All-Stars: Characters

 Capcom Fighting All-Stars was intended to feature 16 playable characters, consisting of 11 characters from other Capcom franchises such as Street Fighter and Final Fight, along with four original characters and one guest character from SNK's The King of Fighters franchise.

 Story

 A terrorist named Avel, under the code name "Death", threatens to destroy Metro City using a small atomic bomb known as "Laughter Sun".
 To prevent anyone from stopping the bomb, Death locks the disarm function behind a set of codes.
-Each of these codes are held by the eponymous "Code Holders", humans with special powers: D.D. ("Ogre"), Luke ("Fallen Angel"), and Ingrid ("Isis").
+Each of these codes are held by the eponymous "Code Holders", humans with special powers: D.D. ("Ogre"), Rook ("Fallen Angel"), and Ingrid ("Isis").
 Faced with this crisis, Metro City Mayor Mike Haggar contacts several other fighters for help, and orders them to retrieve the codes, defeat Death, and prevent Metro City's destruction.
 The story had multiple endings, determined by the amount of time the player takes to finish the game.